-The Association for Women in Science is a national organization dedicated to achieving equity and full participation for women in science, technology, and engineering.
-Membership is offered to both women and men who support these goals.
-Our chapter focuses on mentorship, community outreach, and career training for our members.
+CataLIST: Ladies in Science & Technology, previously known as the Association of Women in Science (AWIS), is an organization dedicated to achieving equity and full participation for women in science, technology, and engineering.
+Membership is offered to anyone who supports these goals.
+Our organization focuses on mentorship, community outreach, and career training for our members.

 CS KickStart aims to improve the enrollment and persistence of women in the University of Michigan computer science program in order to give women a voice in shaping the future through technology, level the playing field in terms of academic and career opportunities, and benefit the field of computer science through the development of a talented and diverse workforce.